 A Historical Perspective on Scientific Arguments

 David Lindberg makes clear in his book The Beginning of Western Science that throughout history there has never been one standard definition of ‘science’ or ‘scientific’.
-Since science could be defined as humans exerting control over the environment, or it could be more theoretical; it could be based on the methodology used, or it could be defined epistemologically.
+Science could be defined as humans exerting control over the environment, or it could be more theoretical; it could be based on the methodology used, or it could be defined epistemologically.
 Lindberg points out that we cannot have one definition because then the history of science would be the history of only some science, with work from other scientists being viewed as outside the realm of scientific inquiry.

 The further back in history we go, the broader our definition of ‘scientific argument’ has to be.
 However, we could say medieval and ancient science is based on intuition and authority, while modern science makes sure it is “tentative, not dogmatic…[and] based on evidence”, in the words of Bertrand Russell.
 In The Evolution of Physics, Einstein claims it was intuition which led scientists to say a greater force on an object increased its speed, but it was reason that allowed Galileo to conclude that an object’s speed increased depending on the friction involved as well.
 Some may argue that both of these are scientific arguments, nonetheless, since they both attempt to explain the world in natural terms.